Aikon-platform/aiiinotate/README.md

 # aiiinotate

-Lightweight and fast annotation server for IIIF and Mirador 3
+aiiinotate is a fast and lightweight annotations server for IIIF.
+It relies on `nodejs/fastify` and `mongodb` and provides an API to read/write/update/delete IIIF annotations and index manifests.

 ---